angellycabr/angellycabr.github.io/_pages/publications.md

 # Conference Presentations
 - Timmons, A. C., Duong, J. B., Carta, K. E., Walters, S. N., Benamu, D. I., Jumonville, G. A., Freitag, G. F., Tutul, A. A., **Cabrera, A.**, Comer, J. S., Chaspari, T., Narayanan, S., & Timmons, A. C. (2023).
 "Psychophysiology sensing via wearables to model family well-being."
 Paper presented at the Society for Affective Science Annual Conference, Long Beach, CA.
+- **Cabrera, A.** (2023).
+"Computer Vision-Based Inventory Management and Product Recommendation System."
+Served on the organizing committee for the Ming Hsieh Institute’s annual fall research festival at the University of Southern California.
+Project awarded finalist title from the National Center for Women & IT.

 \* Indicates equal contribution.